How credibility compounds

 It is, in my experience, the most genuinely frustrating part of building something new.

-You can see where it's going.
-You can feel the signal in the early data.
-You can construct a compelling logical case.
+You can see where it's going, feel the signal in the early data and construct a compelling logical case.
 But you can't yet hand someone the proof they need to make the leap with you.

 What I've learned from that, and from watching others navigate it since, is that the response can't be to oversell what you have.
 The response is to be precise about what you know, what you don't know yet, and what the evidence will look like when it arrives.